 Having a few solid content pillars is important.
 They are particularly helpful in keeping you on track with your content creation.
 Need some inspiration?
 Here are a few different types of posts you could create.
 Remember, you’re no longer limited to just posting photos!

-And like we said in the intro, short form videos are huge right now.
-They’re a great way to show behind-the-scenes, and take your fans along with you.
+And like we said in the intro, short-form videos are huge right now.
+They’re a great way to give your audience a few quick tips or take your fans behind the scenes.

 4. Handle comments